 In stroke treatment, the rule of thumb is “Time is brain”!
 The faster treatment can be initiated, the better the chance of a successful outcome.
 Current FDA-approved therapies include clot-busting medications (t-PA) that can be administered intravenously (through a needle in the arm) within three hours, and sometimes up to 4.5 hrs, of symptom onset, as well as certain devices that can break up or remove the clot when applied within six hours of symptom onset.

-The FDA-approved devices mentioned above are usually only available at highly specialized centers or comprehensive stroke centers.
-Currently, these devices include the Penumbra reperfusion system and the Concentric Merci retriever.
-By placing these devices in specialized catheters (resembling long thin tubes) that are inserted into the body through an artery in the groin and threaded up through the blood vessels to the site of the clot in the brain, physicians can maneuver the devices to break up the clot and remove it from the body.
-There are many other devices that are currently under development to aid in stroke treatment.
+Currently, these devices include stent-retriever devices to mechanically engage the clot for removal or aspiration catheters that use suction to remove the clot.
+By placing these devices in specialized catheters (resembling long thin tubes) that are inserted into the body through an artery in the groin or wrist, and threaded up through the blood vessels to the site of the clot in the brain, physicians can maneuver the devices to break up the clot and remove it from the body.